Project Pope: Themes

 Simak was haunted by what he thought would be his final statement (he died seven years later).
 This novel reflects his search for "the Principle", the key to understanding the universe.
 This novel examines the dichotomy between faith and rationality.

 Reception

 In general, the novel was well received and is considered among Simak’s masterpieces.

-In his review in Analog Science Fiction and Fact, Easton recommends the novel.
-He highlights Simak’s friendly and pastoral style saying, “[e]ven when his themes are cosmic, he renders them in terms of the day to day.”
-However, he criticizes Simak for his “curious use of robots”.
-“The robots might as well be laid-back flesh and blood.”
+In his review in Analog Science Fiction and Fact, Tom Easton recommended the novel.
+He highlights Simak's friendly and pastoral style saying "even when his themes are cosmic, he renders them in terms of the day to day".
+However, he criticized Simak for his "curious use of robots", saying "the robots might as well be laid-back flesh and blood."